WordPress Analytics vs Google Analytics: which is best?

 - $89 p/year (Pro)

-WordPress Analytics vs Google Analytics - which should I use?
+WordPress Analytics vs Google Analytics - which should you use?

-My advice is to use both: Google Analytics and a WP analytics plugin.
+My advice now is not to use a WP plugin for your website analytics.